-- Purchase the visa from a travel agency or a website such as cubavisaservices.com.
+- Authorized Travel Agencies: Purchase the visa from a travel agency that is focused on travel in Cuba or dedicated websites such as cubavisaservices.com.

 *Note that the exact cost and method of receiving the information does vary by airline.
 Remember to check with your airline on the appropriate procedures as soon as you book your flight!

-You can now book flights direct from many major cities in the US, such as NYC, Miami, Atlanta, Charlotte, and LA.
+You can now book direct flights from many major cities in the US, such as NYC, Miami, Atlanta, Charlotte, and Tampa.
 Additionally, most major airline carriers fly into Havana, including:

 - American Airlines

 Plan Additional Transportation

 Now, I would typically say “book” here, but with Cuba it is a little challenging to book internal transportation in advance (unless you are booking a flight).